 2. Resource-Intensive Processes

-Certain operations or processes on a website can consume a large amount of server resources, causing overload.
+Certain operations or processes on a website can consume a large amount of server load resources, causing overload.
 These resource-intensive tasks may include:

 - Database queries: Complex database queries or poorly optimized database operations can strain the server’s resources and slow down its response time, especially during peak usage periods.